June 26th 2018

 At the time, of course, I thought it was just a combination of work and young children.
-But now, if anything, my life is much more stressful than it was back then - and yet I feel so much more able to cope.
-Odd to feel better approaching 50 than I did when I was 40, but there you have it.
+But now, if anything, my life is much more stressful than it was back then – and yet I feel so much more able to cope.
+Odd to feel better now at 51 than I did when I was 40, but there you have it.

 And, just because I know you’re wondering, no I have not grown a beard.
 Not yet anyway.
 If I do, Gloss readers will be the first to know.

 Read Sarah's Menopause Diary here on Get The Gloss.

 Join the debate: tell us about your experience of the menopause and the treatments that have worked for you, below.
 For more from Sarah, as well as regular health and beauty news sign up to our newsletter.